interactive-solutions/zf-log-handler/README.md

 Utility library to log exception (with stacktrace) and requests/response details to configured adapters.

+## Request duration
+The duration will be part of the data sent to each adapter if the constant `START_TIME` is defined.
+If you wish to log the duration you should `define('START_TIME', microtime(true))` before the application is bootstrapped.

 ## Adapters
 All adapters must implement the `AdapterInterface`, the only provided adapter built into this library is `ElasticsearchAdapter` which logs data to elasticsearch.